* VW CEO says to consider asset sales

 * VW creates three different car groups

-* Works council boss Osterloh says Diess conflict laid to rest (Adds analyst comment and detail on Mueller's contract)
+* Works council boss Osterloh says Diess conflict laid to rest (Recasts with comments form CEO and Chairman)

 WOLFSBURG/BERLIN, Germany, April 13 (Reuters) - Volkswagen's new Chief Executive Herbert Diess embarked on the most far-reaching shake-up in the carmaker's history on Friday, seeking to unite a company whose feuding factions have often slowed reform.

-"This is an evolution and not a revolution," Diess, 59, told journalists, setting out plans to carve up VW into new divisions, adding that details still needed to be worked out over the coming months.
+"This is an evolution and not a revolution," Diess, 59, told journalists, carefully understating the significance of carving Volkswagen up into new divisions, adding that details still needed to be worked out over the coming months.

 "The creation of brand groups has been under consideration for a while," he said about the biggest overhaul since VW became a multi-brand conglomerate under former CEO Ferdinand Piech, a grandson of VW Beetle designer Ferdinand Porsche.

-However, analysts welcomed signs of genuine movement at Europe's largest automaker where changes to corporate structure have often fallen foul of warring stakeholders.
+However, analysts welcomed signs of genuine movement at Europe's largest automaker where changes to corporate structure have often been stifled by warring stakeholders.
 VW has also had to pay out billions of euros in fines following its 2015 emissions cheating scandal.

 "This is all we could have asked for, and expect the market to take the news positively," Evercore ISI analyst Arndt Ellinghorst said in a note on Friday.

-Shares in Volkswagen were up 0.7 percent to 177.88 euros by 1415 GMT, against a similar rise for the STOXX 600 automotive index.
+Shares in Volkswagen rose 0.6 percent to 177.64 euros by 1250 GMT, against a similar rise for the STOXX 600 automotive index.